junxit/us-congress-bills-117/metadata.md

 - 2021-05-17 — Mr. Takano moved to suspend the rules and pass the bill.
 - 2021-05-17 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 411 - 4 (Roll no. 144). (text: CR H2363)
 - 2021-05-17 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 411 - 4 (Roll no. 144).(text: CR H2363)
+- 2021-05-18 — Received in the Senate and Read twice and referred to the Committee on Veterans' Affairs.